PROJECT: Achieving green growth in developing countries: the political economy of energy security

-Green growth offers a way for countries to achieve economic growth alongside climate change mitigation; it is a core part of climate compatible development and could provide realistic means to meeting the sustainable development goals, which will be set in September, 2015.
+Green growth offers a way for countries to achieve economic growth alongside climate change mitigation; it is a core part of climate compatible development and could provide realistic means to meeting the sustainable development goals, set in September 2015.
 The energy sectors’ role in climate and energy security concerns are crucial drivers for green growth, but opportunities and challenges for transforming the energy sector are often context specific and linked to vested interests from those in political power.

 How green growth can contribute to improved energy security in developing countries, and how interests and incentives resulting from a country’s political economy can influence policy options and choices, are not well understood.

-In this project, the Netherlands Institute of International Relations (Clingendael), the Energy research Centre of the Netherlands, Oxford Policy Management and ClimateCare are exploring how the political economy of energy security influences the ambition and implementation of national green growth plans.
-The research will consider challenges and opportunities associated with institutional, business and political structures.
+In this project, the Netherlands Institute of International Relations (Clingendael), the Energy research Centre of the Netherlands, Oxford Policy Management and ClimateCare explored how the political economy of energy security influences the ambition and implementation of national green growth plans.
+The research considered challenges and opportunities associated with institutional, business and political structures.

 Local ownership and a political willingness to implement renewable energy and energy efficiency projects is of utmost importance for a long-term impact.
 From a global climate mitigation perspective this adds to the need for local decision takers and investors to embrace low-carbon development and also increases the potential for meaningful contributions aimed at decarbonising production processes.
 These circumstances provide ample opportunity for new, low-carbon infrastructure pathways.

-Focussing on three countries which have all obtained middle-income status and have high projected economic growth in the coming years, this project combines a political economy analysis with a quantitative analysis of green energy pathways compared to a business as usual scenario.
-The project will develop a conceptual framework as a tool for identifying, framing, and communicating green growth benefits.
-The project involves representatives from relevant parts of government in Colombia, Indonesia and Kenya, and the analysis will inform identification of viable policy options for robust green growth trajectories for each country.
+Focussing on three countries which have all obtained middle-income status and have high projected economic growth in the coming years, this project combined a political economy analysis with a quantitative analysis of green energy pathways compared to a business as usual scenario.
+The project has developed a conceptual framework as a tool for identifying, framing, and communicating green growth benefits.
+The project involved representatives from relevant parts of government in Colombia, Indonesia and Kenya, and the analysis has informed identification of viable policy options for robust green growth trajectories for each country.

-In the short term, this project will establish a base of political knowledge that will inform the ambition and achievability of green growth policy options in the energy sector in high-predicted economic growth countries.
-In the longer term, this may help decarbonise economic activities and for these countries to become frontrunners of a low carbon world in a similar manner way Germany, Denmark and Costa Rica has.
+In the short term, this project has established a base of political knowledge that informs the ambition and achievability of green growth policy options in the energy sector in high-predicted economic growth countries.
+In the longer term, this will help decarbonise economic activities and allow these countries to become frontrunners of a low carbon world in a similar manner way Germany, Denmark and Costa Rica has.
 These countries and their potential for green growth will subsequently be considered as positive examples for others to follow.

 Update and Resources